 The privacy policy also goes hand in hand with establishing a long-term strategy for monitoring all HIPAA-related aspects of your health app.

-5 Steps to Make an App HIPAA-Compliant
+5 Steps to Make a HIPAA-Compliant App

 Now it’s time to get down to the nitty-gritty of enabling HIPAA compliance in your healthcare application whether you’re building a chatbot or a doctor’s appointment app.
 When building a HIPAA compliant app, it’s essential to involve healthcare professionals in the process, as their insights can help ensure the application meets both regulatory and practical needs in a healthcare setting.